Employee Rights MA: Everything You Need to Know

 Minimum Wage Rates

 The minimum wage in Massachusetts is currently $11.00.
-Everyone working in this state must make at least this amount per hour who is not considered exempt.
+Everyone working in this state must make at least this amount per hour , with a few exceptions.
 The following are the exceptions:

 Individuals being trained/rehabilitated to work at a charity, church, or school.